AdobeDocs/experience-manager-65.en/help/mobile/aem-mobile-on-demand.md

 ---
 title: AEM Mobile On-Demand
-seo-title: AEM Mobile On-Demand
 description: Follow this page as a starting point for developing On-Demand Services app with AEM (Adobe Experience Manager).
-The page covers the topics that are relevant to a developer of an app.
-seo-description: Follow this page as a starting point for developing On-Demand Services app with AEM (Adobe Experience Manager).
 The page covers the topics that are relevant to a developer of an app.
 uuid: 35b64823-9451-44bf-b254-3b6767f0d109
 contentOwner: JYOTIKA SYAL
 content-type: reference